 Mask ExplorationsDrama Education Workshops for Grades 4-6

-In the first part of this exploration, students follow a step-by-step video to create a full-face mask out of “found objects” (e.g. recycled materials, items from nature, etc) as part of their visual arts time.
+In the first part of this exploration, students to create a full-face mask out of “found objects” (e.g. recycled materials, items from nature, etc).
 They also watch video examples of mask performance.

 This workshop explores identity, empathy, collaboration, cooperation, ‘reading’ and using non-verbal communication, deep listening and observing, understanding, and creating new relationships.

 A TEACHERS’ GUIDE: guidelines for teachers to help students’ understanding of masks throughout the project—before and after the performance.
 The Guide will include the where, why, what, how and when of mask usage, and a short history of mask performance globally, across Canada, and by Niagara’s own Theatre Beyond Words.

 MAKING A MASK VIDEO: this instructional video will guide students through the creative process of creating a full-face mask of “found objects.”